 Government statements and actions

 Orlando City Council announced the approval of a memorial for the Pulse Nightclub shooting victims in March 2019 at a local cemetery.
-The 2016 shooting is the deadliest crime against LGBT+ people in U.S. history.
+The 2016 shooting is the deadliest crime against LGBTQ+ people in U.S. history.
+In 2021, State Sen. Linda Stewart announced a $2.3 million budget appropriation that includes funds for counseling for survivors and for housing homeless LGBTQ+ youths.

 Senator Marco Rubio has said that “you have to really have a ridiculous and absurd reading of the U.S. constitution to reach the conclusion that people have a right to marry someone of the same sex.”